JoshuaKGoldberg/Goldblog/content/blog/2022-in-review/index.md

 You can see me get more comfortable with enunciation, stage presence, and storytelling as the months went on.
 I'm excited to keep getting better as a speaker - and hopefully keynote something in 2023.

-You can see my [How I Apply to Conferences](../how-i-apply-to-conferences) post for more information on talking at conferences.
+> See my [How I Apply to Conferences](../how-i-apply-to-conferences) post for more information on talking at conferences.

 ### Minimum Wage in Open Source